 - During the school year, workshops are to be conducted after 3:20PM, any day of the week.

 - All workshop participants are expected to work for the duration of the project unless special arrangements have been made.

 - Workshop proposals are to be developed and submitted in cooperation with administrative personnel.
 This includes principals, associate principals, division heads, deans, program directors, district administrators, etc.

-- District workshop applications will be reviewed by the Director of Professional Learning and other appropriate administrators who will recommend acceptance, rejection, or modification of each proposal.
+- District workshop applications will be reviewed by the Director of Professional Learning and API's who will recommend acceptance, rejection, or modification of each proposal.
 Recommendations may be reviewed by district councils or committees as appropriate.